 Incline walking vs. running

-Running is a great way to get in shape and lose weight.
-But it’s a high-impact exercise.
+Running is a great way to get in shape and lose weight, but it’s a high-impact exercise.
 High-impact workouts can be harder on your body than low-impact exercises like walking.

-Over time, running may lead to common overuse injuries such as:
+According to researchers, over time, running may lead to common overuse injuries such as:

 If you’re a runner, you can take steps to stay injury-free.
 Don’t increase your mileage too quickly and try to cross-train several times a week.
-Or, try walking instead.
-Walking offers many of the health benefits of running without the same risks for injury.

 If you’re new to running, start with a program where you alternate between walking and running, such as Couch to 5K.
-Always check with your doctor before beginning a new exercise routine.